If you are looking for the best aquarium plants for shrimp then you are at the right place.

 Anubias can grow in wide lighting conditions.

-Though it can grow in a low lighting condition of 1.5-2 Watts per gallon, it will grow faster in higher lighting condition
+Though it can grow in a low lighting condition of 1.5-2 Watts per gallon, it will grow faster in higher lighting conditions.

 But when you keep it under high lighting conditions, it can also cause algae growth on this plant.

-But algae is not a problem in shrimp tank as shrimps like to eat algae.
+But algae is not a problem in shrimp tanks as shrimps like to eat algae.

 So ideally, you should provide moderate lighting to anubias of at least 2-3 watts per gallon.